Vespasian starts the Flavian Dynasty

 Titus and the First Jewish Revolt

-Titus also crushed a Jewish revolt in Israel and destroyed the big Jewish temple in Jerusalem, which he reminded Romans about with a big stone triumphal arch.
+Titus also crushed a Jewish revolt in Israel and destroyed the big Jewish temple in Jerusalem.
 But the Romans mostly remembered Titus as a good emperor.
 He died young of a fever, in 81 AD, after ruling less than three years.
+He was only 42 years old.

 Domitian builds a palace